nwxrichardson/psl-ci/README.md

   - `psl`
   - `psl.edit`
   - `psl.editor`
+  - `psl.design`
   - `psl.tests`
   - `psl.validation`
 - Right-click on the `psl` project and select `Run As -> Eclipse Application`
-- In the new Eclipse instance, import the following projects from this repository
+- In the new Eclipse instance, import the following project from this repository
-  - `psl.design`
   - `psl.example`
 - Switch to the `Modeling` perspective
 - Explore the diagrams within `acme.psl`